Letter of Intent (LOI) Application Guidelines

 Review Process

-Letters of Intent will be reviewed by independent reviewers and the CLL Global Scientific Advisory Board who will make recommendations to the Board of Directors.
-The Board of Directors will make the final selection of applications to be invited to submit a full proposal.
+Letters of Intent will be reviewed by independent reviewers and the CLL Global Scientific Advisory Board.
+The Scientific Advisory Board will make the final selection of applications to be invited to submit a full proposal.
 Applications will be evaluated on their relevance to the defined research priorities, strength of the scientific rationale, and likelihood to lead to advances in treatment, diagnosis, or monitoring of CLL in the near-term.
 Applicants will be notified via email as to whether they have been selected to submit a full application.

 Completing the LOI